CrowdStrike/community/README.md

   * :raised_hands: [**Show and Tell**](https://github.com/CrowdStrike/falconpy/discussions?discussions_q=category%3A%22Show+and+tell%22): Share with the community what you're up to!
 Perhaps this is letting everyone know about your upcoming conference talk, share a project that has embedded FalconPy, or your recent blog.
 ```

 * Individual files in your project do not need licensing incorporated into the top of the file.
-Use a whole-of-project LISCENSE file.
+Use a whole-of-project LICENSE file.

 ### Upstream Participation